danielmekuriaw/medio-app/README.md

 rails --version
 ```

-To call rails commands with a specific rails version, you can your commands as:
+To call rails commands with a specific rails version, you can format your commands as:

 ```Ruby
 rails _version_number_ action